eliasmelul/buytillyoudie/README.md

 2. The probability that a customer will purchase follows a Gamma distribution.
 Similarly, it is the time (the wait time) until the customer purchases again.
 Therefore, since the number of transaction (from 1) is dependent on the probability of purchase at any given point, we will simulate a Poisson distribution where the rate of arrival (rate of purchasing) - lambda -, is modeled with a Gamma distribution.

     Note that there is no general concensus as to what the scale parameter should be.
-Since k is the number of events, we will typically use averages, medians, etc. We will use shape = 5, scale = 1.
+This becomes part of the modeling section.
+In the display, we assume a shape of 5 and a scale of 1.

 ```
 shap = 5